 Purposes of data processing

 In addition to the legal basis, you must list the purposes for processing the relevant data-related information in your privacy statement.
-In order to achieve transparency, we recommend that you disclose any components of your website that collect this data, like so:
+In order to achieve transparency, we recommend that you disclose any components of your website that collect this data, including:

 - Contact forms